 By 1908, it was the home of stockbroker Alfred Codman and his wife, Lydia Emmet (Eliot) Codman.
 They also maintained a residence in Nahant.
 They had lived in West Roxbury in 1907, and at 3 Fairfield in 1906.
 By 1909, they had moved to 406 Marlborough.

 On June 25, 1909, 459 Beacon was acquired by shoe manufacturer George Edward Noyes, a widower.
 He previously had lived at the Copley Square Hotel (northeast corner of Huntington and Exeter).
 Living with him were his sister, Elizabeth Ann (Noyes) Whipple, the widow of George Whipple, and their son, George Noyes Whipple; they previously had lived at 445 Marlborough.
-Also living with them at the time of the 1910 US Census was their sister-in-law, Maria Howard (Willett) Noyes, the widow of Henry Durant Noyes.
+They also maintained a home in Manchester, Massachusetts.
+Also living at 459 Beacon of the 1910 US Census was their sister-in-law, Maria Howard (Willett) Noyes, the widow of Henry Durant Noyes.

 On November 23, 1914, George Noyes Whipple acquired 459 Beacon from his uncle, George Noyes.